gschmutz/bigdata-spark-workshop/06-spark-dataframe/README.md

 ## Prepare the data, if no longer available

 The data needed here has been uploaded in workshop 3 - [Working with MinIO Object Storage](03-object-storage).
 You can skip this section, if you still have the data available in MinIO.
+We show both `s3cmd` and the `mc` version of the commands:

 Create the flight bucket: